 Since it can be visually a bit difficult to determine when your cookies are ready, you can go by texture instead.
 Look to see if the edges are dry and set.
 You can even lightly press on the edges to check them.
 It’s ok if the middles are slightly soft especially since the caramel is in the center.

-These chocolate turtle cookies are so delicious and fun to make!
-I am so sure you and your family will absolutely love them!
-If you’ve got the time, don’t forget to ask the kids to help you mix up a batch!
+These chocolate turtle cookies are so delish and fun to make!
+I am so sure you and your family will adore these!
+If you’ve got the time, don’t forget to get the kids in the mix to help you bake some up!

 More Cookies Recipes